wyatt-herkamp/lock_freedom/CONTRIBUTING.md

 wrote, named `fuzzsuite`, available as local package, in `fuzz/fuzzsuite.
 You can look at other fuzz tests as examples.
 To pass a flag to libfuzzer, use the environmental variable LFUZ_OPTIONS.

+# Formatting
+Use the configuration file `.rustfmt.toml` at the root of the project.